rssnyder/discord-stock-ticker/README.md

   "set_color": true,                                # bool/OPTIONAL: requires set_nickname
-  "decorator": "@",                                 # string/OPTIONAL: what to show instead of arrows "activity": "Hello;Its;Me",                       # string/OPTIONAL: list of strings to show in activity section "frequency": 10,                                  # int/OPTIONAL: seconds between refresh
+  "decorator": "@",                                 # string/OPTIONAL: what to show instead of arrows "activity": "Hello;Its;Me",                       # string/OPTIONAL: list of strings to show in activity section "source": "pancakeswap",                          # string/OPTIONAL: if the token is a BSC token, you can set pancakeswap here to use it vs 1inch
+  "frequency": 10,                                  # int/OPTIONAL: seconds between refresh
   "discord_bot_token": "xxxxxxxxxxxxxxxxxxxxxxxx"   # string: dicord bot token }